Abbott recalls baby formulas after four infants reportedly fall ill

 The FDA said that several environment samples from the plant have tested positive for cronobacter.

 Cronobacter bacteria can cause sepsis or meningitis, which can be severe and life-threatening illnesses, according to the FDA.
-Symptoms of sepsis and meningitis include poor feeding, irritability, temperature changes, jaundice, grunting breaths and abnormal movements.
+Symptoms of sepsis and meningitis in an infant include poor feeding, irritability, temperature changes, jaundice, grunting breaths and abnormal movements.

 Salmonella can cause gastrointestinal illness and fever called salmonellosis, the FDA said.
 Symptoms include diarrhea, fever and abdominal cramps.
 Severe cases of salmonellosis can cause a high fever, aches, headaches, lethargy, rashes and blood in urine or stool.
 It can become fatal.

-The investigation, which include the Centers for Disease Control and Prevention and the FDA, is ongoing.
+The investigation, which includes the Centers for Disease Control and Prevention and the FDA, is ongoing.

 "We want to reassure the public that we're working diligently with our partners to investigate complaints related to these products, which we recognize include infant formula produced at this facility, while we work to resolve this safety concern as quickly as possible," said Frank Yiannas, FDA deputy commissioner for food policy and response.